Setting Up Memberships

 {% endhint %}

-## Membership Booster Details
+## Memberships Feature Details

-When you activate the Memberships booster:
+When you activate the Memberships feature:

 * A 1% fee is added to all transactions (not just membership-related ones).
 If your theatre passes fees on to customers (the default setting), this costs you nothing.